Skip to main content

 3. Let AI generate a complete organizational structure

-4. Review and customize the suggested Subjects and Documents
+4. Review and customize the suggested Subjects and Documents, requesting changes if required

 5. Apply the structure to your Waybook